dvhb/dvhb-hybrid/docs/tutorial.rst

     $ python -m aioworkers -c config.yaml

-This will run application on `localhost:8080` with Swagger UI here `http://localhost:8080/apidoc/`.
+This will run the application on `localhost:8080` with Swagger UI here `http://localhost:8080/apidoc/`.

 Test API via curl: